ankschoubey/old-blog/_posts/2022-01-02-formatting-tests.md

 - badHttpHeaderWithoutContentType
 - badFuture

-# Display Names: Start with "should"
+# Start with `method_should_<>_when/with_<>()`

 This makes you focus on exactly what you are testing

 Example:
 - GroupName: Add function
-- TestName: Should work with negative values
+- TestName: Should work with negative values: add_shouldWork_withNegativeValues
-- TestName: Should work with positive values
+- TestName: Should work with positive values: add_shouldWork_withPositiveValues
-- TestName: Should work with floating point values
+- TestName: Should work with floating point values: add_shouldWork_withFloatingPoint
-- TestName: Should raise exception if input null
+- TestName: Should raise exception when input is null: add_shouldRaiseException_whenInputisNull

 # Given When Then